La Princesa Tower Coverage

 The Front Desk Staff maintains a list of association vendors, their current licenses, and current insurance coverage.
 Any vendors wishing to work for the association can view the following example policy to get an idea of what is required:

-Homeowner Contractor Coverage: All vendors/ contractors hired by a homeowner are considered in the state of California to be the homeowners employee.
-The homeowner is ultimately responsible to ensure their employee is carrying the proper licensing, liability, and workers compensation insurance.
-The association cannot be held liable for work performed by unlicensed contractors hired by homeowners.
+Homeowner Contractor Coverage: The homeowner is ultimately responsible to ensure their employee is carrying the proper licensing, liability, and workers compensation insurance.
+The association cannot be held liable for work in the past performed by unlicensed contractors hired by homeowners.

 For Your Information